JDorczuk28/Laptop-Homelab/projects/nextcloud/README.md

 - How containers communicate using service names
 - How to access a self-hosted web app from other devices on the LAN
 - How to troubleshoot database connection settings during setup
+- Tailscale install and setup
+- Adding trusted domains to Nextcloud config for remote access

 ## Status